11 Easy Bathroom Safety Tips For Seniors

 As far as improving the safety in a bathroom for the elderly goes, it’s never too soon to take the right steps.
 And it’s the least you can do for an aging loved one.
 Detailed below are 11 easy bathroom safety tips to keep seniors safe.

-1: Install an Elevated Toilet Seat
+1. Install an Elevated Toilet Seat

 There are two key advantages of an elevated toilet seat.
 The first one is that sitting at a raised height on the toilet is comfortable, as it reduces the effort needed to come to a standing position.
 Also, the distance from a sitting to a standing position is reduced significantly, as the legs of the user are a lot straighter and flat on the ground.
-With so many options available, it’s easy to choose the right elevated toilet seat that can transform the whole bathroom experience for your loved one.

 White Comfort Height Toilet

-2: Install a Walk-in Shower
+2. Install a Walk-in Shower

 Getting in and out of a bathtub can be difficult for seniors.
 Sure, there are bathtub aids for the elderly that make this process a lot easier.
 But a shower is the only option for a frail senior.
+A walk-in shower is an excellent bathroom safety design for seniors.
 Unlike a shower enclosure or bathtub, a walk-in shower doesn’t involve stepping over or walking around.
-Hence, it’s the perfect solution for elders with mobility issues.

 Matki Boutique 1500x900 Walk in Corner Shower Enclosure

-3: Keep Essential Items Within Easy Reach
+3. Keep Essential Items Within Easy Reach

-Make the accessibility of essential items a priority.
-The most effective way to do this is to clear out clutter and keep necessities accessible.
-Ensure your loved one is able to reach the items they need effortlessly and put them back in their place without having to bend or stretch.
+Ensure your loved one can reach the items they need effortlessly and put them back in their place without having to bend or stretch.
 If the existing bathroom furniture is inaccessible, consider buying an affordable storage alternative online.

 Accessibility is of prime importance when bathing.
 People have a habit of keeping soap, shampoo, conditioner, and other bathroom essentials along the edge of the bathtub or shower.
 This way of placing items poses a fall risk for seniors each time they enter and exit the bathtub or shower.
 And when they bend down to reach these items, the chances of slipping are high.